simonwu53/MIR_sample_cnn/README.md

 ## Disable librosa warning messages while loading mp3 files
 * find source file `audio.py` at `site-packages/librosa/core/` of your Python interpreter.
 * comment line #162 which throws the warning `warnings.warn("PySoundFile failed.
 Trying audioread instead.")`.

+<a name="future"></a>
+## Future Works
+* Space-friendly dataset preprocessing (save the processed audio in an effective way both in terms of the space consumption and the loading speed)

 [1]: https://pytorch.org/